• Skip to Content

 SUNY Oneonta recognized more than 50 outstanding students during an Academic Achievement Awards reception on May 1.
 One to three students were chosen from each of the college's academic departments and programs to receive the 2019 Academic Achievement Awards.
 Each student selected one faculty guest to accompany them to the recognition event.
 In addition to their excellent work in the classroom, students were honored for distinguishing themselves in many ways, including research, activism, mentoring, athletics, involvement in campus activities and volunteerism.

-2019 May 1
+Academic Award - 2019 May 1

 National History Honor Society inducts 24 new members